CleonGaming/inventory_manager/README.md

 ### Contributing Guidelines

 We welcome contributions to improve this project.
 Feel free to fork the repository, make changes, and submit a pull request.
-Before contributing, please make sure to review the code style and formatting guidelines (if any).
+Before contributing, please make sure to review the code style and formatting guidelines
+(if any)

 ### Resources

 Throughout the development of this project, the following resources were instrumental: